 If you see a cloud-shaped symbol next to the app instead, you must tap it to download the app.
 You can open it afterward.

-In case you receive a Restrictions Enabled notification while tapping Open, you must allow the app using Screen Time.
+In case you receive a Restrictions Enabled notification while tapping Open, you must allow the app to use Screen Time.
 We will look into that next.